 The detection tests that we present are all able to detect some covert timing channels under certain conditions.
 However, the previous methods fail for detecting most of the tested covert timing channels.
 One major reason lies in the high variation of legitimate traffic.
 For example, the regularity test exhibits obvious weakness in this regard.
 Interestingly, the regularity test is the only test, other than the corrected conditional entropy test, that achieves lower average scores for all the covert timing channels.
-However, due to the high standard deviation of the regularity test in measuring legitimate traffic, the regularity test is not an effective detection method.
+However, due to the high standard deviation of the regularity test is not an effective detection method.